carleton-spacehogs/bioinformatics-carleton/pages/protocols/week7-2021-binning.md

 I am drawing a lot of information for this tutorial from the anvi'o website.
 If you'd like to learn more, see [this link](http://merenlab.org/2016/06/22/anvio-tutorial-v2/).

 ## Preparing your contigs database for anvi'o

 #### 1. ssh tunnel
-As always, please log into the Carleton VPN, log into gather.town (if working synchronously), and open up your Terminal application.
+As always, boot onto the Mac OS and open up your Terminal application.
 But don't ssh the normal way!
 Anvio requires visualization through the server, so this week we have to create what is called an "ssh tunnel" to log into the server in a specific way.
 Substitute "username" below with your own Carleton login name.

 NOTE: Each of you will be assigned a different port number (i.e. 8080, 8081, 8082, etc.).
-I'll put that in the Slack channel for this week.
+I'll put that on the white board.
 Substitute your assigned port number for 8080 shown below.

 ```
 ssh -L 8080:localhost:8080 username@baross.its.carleton.edu